sendgrid/docs/source/User_Guide/Marketing_Campaigns/Managing_Contacts/adding_contacts.md

 Formatting a CSV
 {% endanchor %}

 You can easily add contacts to your contact database by uploading a CSV of your contacts to SendGrid.
-If you have your contacts in a spreadsheet, simply save that sheet as a .csv file using a spreadsheet application like Microsoft Excel or Google Sheets.
-You can also export your contacts from most database systems as a .csv file.
+If you have your contacts in a spreadsheet, simply save that sheet as a CSV file using a spreadsheet application like Microsoft Excel or Google Sheets.
+You can also export your contacts from most database systems as a CSV file.
 For more information, see the documentation on [Formatting a CSV](https://sendgrid.com/docs/User_Guide/Marketing_Campaigns/Managing_Contacts/formating_a_CSV.html).

 {% anchor h3 %}
 Uploading a CSV